51km A Chiltern Gravel Overnighter

 Ride Overview

-You’ve left what you need to do earlier than usual and have set off for a mini-overnight adventure with your bike packed with a sleeping bag and a set of warm clothes.
-You’ve taken a pre-1600 train from Euston (no bikes on commuting lines between 1600-1900).
-Within 40 minutes you’re on the bike and heading up onto a chalk ridge ready for a wonderful early evening glow.
-Once you’ve completed your standing and marvelling at the beauties laid out before you, you ride quickly before it becomes truly dark along wide and easy gravel tracks to the church on the hill.
-It stands very conspicuous, illuminated by late evening light, on a hill surrounded by fields.
-(If you’re really late spot lights shine upon the 13th century limestone walls making it the brightest star in the firmanent).
+You’ve left what you need to do earlier than usual and have set off for a mini-overnight adventure Your is bike packed with a sleeping bag and a set of warm clothes.
+You’ve taken a pre-16.00 train from Euston (no bikes on commuting lines between 1600-1900).
+Within 40 minutes you’re on the bike and heading up onto a chalk ridge ready for a wonderful early evening glow of sun setting over the Vale of Aylesbury.
+Once you’ve completed your standing and marvelling at the beauties laid out before you, you ride quickly before it becomes truly dark, along wide and easy gravel tracks to the church on the hill.
+It stands illuminated by late evening light, on a hill surrounded by fields.
+(If you’re really late spot lights shine upon the 13th century limestone walls as if guiding you to your night’s stay).

-Champing is camping.
-In a church.
-Book ahead and everything is laid out for you, the camp bed (bedding too if you wish), battery operated night lights, a kettle, tea and coffee.
-Lying under the old tower whilst the clock quietly ticks away like a partner’s heartbeat, you spend a magically peaceful night before watching the sun stream through the windows and illuminate the wall paintings and medieval wood carvings.
-The village has a bakery for an essential pre-ride bacon roll and coffee and then off you go on some fabulous green roads.
-Up on the Dunstable Downs, Eastern England’s highest point, it’s you, the sky and the gliders spiralling in the thermals above you.
+Champing is camping in a church.
+Book ahead and everything is laid out for you; the camp bed (bedding too if you wish), battery operated night lights, a kettle, tea and coffee.
+Lying under the old tower whilst the clock quietly ticks away like a partner’s heartbeat, you spend a magically peaceful night before watching the sun stream through the windows and illuminating the wall paintings and medieval wood carvings.
+The village has a bakery and they will provide you with an essential pre-ride bacon roll as well as coffee.
+Fuelled, you set off riding on some fabulous green roads used for millennia.
+Up on the Dunstable Downs, Eastern England’s highest point, it’s you, the sky and the gliders spiralling in the thermals above.
 Continue past Whipsnade zoo where exotic growls, roars and shrieks whip across the grassy enclosures, then its bridleways through woods (carpeted in bluebells in the spring) and around field margins.
-If you don’t need to rush back to work on an early train, stay for lunch in one of the two country pubs which come near the end of the ride.
+If you don’t need to rush back to work on an early train, stay for lunch at one of England’s best pubs.

 The route is only 50km, with many views and woods and country along the way with nothing too testing.
-(There’s a couple of short hike-a-bike sections) With fast and regular trains back to the city, the route can be ridden as a morning ride, followed by lunch, pre-booked at one of the pubs in Frithsden or Aldbury.
+With fast and regular trains back to the city, the route can be ridden as a morning ride, followed by lunch, pre-booked at Frithsden (a Good Food Guide UK top 100).
 But the thrill of this route, is to combine it with very special night away.

 Ride Practicalities